ddecoen/asc_842_updated/README.md

 # ASC 842 Lease Accounting - Enhanced

-A comprehensive ASC 842 lease accounting application with advanced features for variable payments, pre-ASC 842 tracking, and sublease management.
+A comprehensive ASC 842 lease accounting application with advanced features for variable payments, pre-ASC 842 tracking, and sublease management. **Supports flexible payment terms that can span calendar years** (e.g., 7/1/25 to 6/30/26), accommodating any lease structure from traditional calendar years to complex multi-year periods.
 Built with Next.js 15, TypeScript, and modern web technologies.

 ## 🚀 Features